 NZ Cert.
 Animal Management (Canine Behaviour and Training), Level 3 Certificate in Canine Hydrotherapy

 Debbie is finally pursuing a long time desire to work in canine rehabilitation, after 24 years in design.
-She developed an interest in hydrotherapy after her own dog had orthopaedic surgery and underwent post-operative rehabilitation.
+She developed an interest in hydrotherapy after her own dog had orthopaedic and underwent post-operative rehabilitation.
 Debbie has completed a level 3 certificate in Canine Hydrotherapy through K9HS (UK).

 Debbie has a love of animals and aims to help them live a long, happy and healthy life.
 Outside of work, she enjoys gardening, boating and dining out.
 She has 2 dogs (Luca and Marley) and one cat (Muffin) as well as 36 sheep!